bashrc2/AberMUSH/README.md

 ],
 ```

+Seasons in this system are not accelerated, so if it's summer where you are it will be summer in the MUSH.

 ### Adding Doors and Opening things

 To add a door, or other object to be opened or closed you will need a pair of items, like the following: